FranciscoMoretti/react-autolink-heading/README.md

-# react-autolink-heading
+# React AutolinkHeading

 [![npm package][npm-img]][npm-url]
 [![Downloads][downloads-img]][downloads-url]
 [![Issues][issues-img]][issues-url]

-> A component to add links to headings with ids back to themselves.
+AutolinkHeading is a React component that enhances your headings with automatic anchor links, making navigation within long documents a breeze.

-Just like [rehype-autolink-headings](https://github.com/rehypejs/rehype-autolink-headings) but for React.
+> Just like [rehype-autolink-headings](https://github.com/rehypejs/rehype-autolink-headings) but for React.

+## Features

+- Automatically generates anchor links for headings.
+- Customizable class names and ARIA labels.
+- Works with various levels of headings (h1 - h6).
+- Lightweight and easy to integrate.

 ## Install

+Install the package via npm:

 ```bash
 npm install react-autolink-heading
 ```

-or
+or pnpm

 ```bash
 pnpm i react-autolink-heading